axonivy/extension-demos/CustomLogAppender/README.md

 Demonstrates how you could write a Log Appender that can be enabled to be used by Axon.ivy. trough the `configurations/log4jconfig.xml` file.

 ## Integration
-- The custom log appender must contribute the Axon.ivy core bundle `commons.lib`, that contains Log4j and its related libraries.
-Therefore this bundle registers itself as buddy of `commons.lib`.
-See [META-INF/MANIFEST.MF](https://github.com/ivy-samples/tomcatValve/blob/master/CustomLogAppender/META-INF/MANIFEST.MF) `Eclipse-RegisterBuddy: commons.lib`
+- The custom log appender must contribute the Axon.ivy core bundle `ch.ivyteam.util`, that contains Log4j and its related libraries.
+Therefore this bundle registers itself as buddy of `ch.ivyteam.util`.
+See [META-INF/MANIFEST.MF](https://github.com/ivy-samples/tomcatValve/blob/master/CustomLogAppender/META-INF/MANIFEST.MF) `Eclipse-RegisterBuddy: ch.ivyteam.util`

 ## Installation
 - build this JAR via `mvn clean verify`.
 The jar is then create as `target/com.acme.CustomLogAppender-XYZ-SNAPSHOT.jar`.